 @P:HC we think that everyone needs a home

-We plan on making getting high-quality housing, easy and affordable for everyone.
+We plan on making the process of getting high-quality housing, easy and affordable for everyone.
 Housing is a basic human right.
-We don’t believe that needy people deserve any less, so we want to build housing worth living in.
+We don’t believe that the less fortunate persons deserve any less, so we want to build housing worth living in.
 Places where people can be proud of calling theirs, places where there aren’t wealth based stigmas, but a real community.

 Some Ideas We're Thinking About:

 Project: Home = Equity + Inclusion + Technology